wurstscript/wurstscript.github.io/_doc/manual/concepts_advanced.md

 # Enums

 In Wurst, __Enums__ are a shorthand wrapper for collections of named integer constants.
-Enums are no related to classes and are directly translated into the integers they represent.
+Enums are not related to classes and are directly translated into the integers they represent.
 The main purpose is to add safe, comfortable API in places where otherwise ints would be used.

 Usage is similar to static class members via the Enum's name: